fybrik/fybrik/docs/StorageManagement.md

 Storage is allocated after the appropriate storage account has been selected by the optimizer.

 `AllocateStorage` request includes properties of the selected storage account, asset name (and additional properties) defined in FybrikApplication, prefix for name generation based on application uuid, attributes defined by IT config policies, e.g., bucket_name.
-Upon a successful allocation, a connection object will be returned.
+Upon a successful allocation, a connection object is returned.
+In case of an error, a detailed error message is returned.
+Examples of errors: credentials are not provided, access to cloud object storage is forbidden.

 #### DeleteStorage

 The allocated storage is freed after FybrikApplication is deleted or a dataset is no longer required in the spec, and the storage is not persistent.

 `DeleteStorage` request receives the `Connection` object to be deleted, and configuration options defined by IT config policies, e.g., delete_empty_bucket.

+It returns the operation status (success/failure), and a detailed error message, e.g. access is denied, the specified bucket does not exist, etc.

 #### GetSupportedConnectionTypes